Nunn, Adebayo lead Heat past Cavaliers 108-97

-Miami led the entire game and was up by 27 points in the third quarter.
-The Heat (8-3) have the second-best record in the Eastern Conference.
+Miami, which has the second-best record in the Eastern Conference at 8-3, was up by 27 points in the third quarter before Cleveland cut the lead to 98-88 with seven minutes to play.
+The Heat regained control and maintained a double-digit lead down the stretch.

+”We found a way to win,” said Heat forward Jimmy Butler, who had a blocked shot, a basket and a steal in the final three minutes. ”It doesn’t matter how you do it, win by one, win by 20.
+It goes in the same column.”

 Miami lead 96-74 early in the fourth before Cleveland rallied.
-Kevin Love hit 3-pointers on consecutive possessions, cutting the Cavaliers’ deficit to 98-88 with seven minutes remaining.

-Jimmy Butler’s basket in the lane and a 3-pointer by Duncan Robinson helped stop Cleveland’s charge and Miami maintained a double-figure lead.
+Kevin Love hit 3-pointers on consecutive possessions to spark the Cavaliers’ run.
+Butler’s basket in the lane, a 3-pointer by Duncan Robinson and four points by Adebayo kept Miami in control.

+”It was turnovers, run-outs and not getting stops,” Miami coach Erik Spoelstra said. ”Then we gathered ourselves.
+Usually games do not go all according to plan and they didn’t tonight, particularly in the fourth quarter.”

 Rookie Tyler Herro, who missed Tuesday’s game with an ankle injury, had 16 points, while Butler finished with 14.